-Several local primary schools have advised parents that vaccinations have been put off until early in the new year.
+Several local primary schools this week told parents that vaccinations were being put off until early in the new year.

 The postponements stem from delays in the supply of some batches of the Fluenz Tetra influenza vaccine, which were first reported in England last month.
 It means hundreds of local children won’t receive their vaccinations until the middle of the 2019/20 ‘flu season.